adulu-bang/NetStream-Caravel/README.md

 NetStream has been designed to addresses this challenge by introducing a dedicated hardware offload engine that accelerates packet inspection, classification, and action handling.
 By moving these tasks from software into hardware, the system achieves lower latency, higher throughput, and reduced CPU load under low-power constraints for edge devices.

 The design is integrated with the Caravel management SoC, allowing programmable control and system-level integration.
-NetStream is intended to function as part of a complete edge networking system, interfacing with external Ethernet MAC and PHY components on a PCB.
+NetStream is intended to function as part of a complete edge networking system, interfacing with external Ethernet MAC and PHY components as part of a system-level PCB implementation.

 ---